SystemsApproach/tcpcc/variants.rst

 new approach.
 The protocol that emerged to fill this need was QUIC.

 QUIC originated at Google in 2012 and was subsequently developed as a proposed standard at the IETF.
-It has already seen a solid amount of deployment (in most Web browsers and quite a number of popular Web sites).
+It has already seen a solid amount of deployment—it is in most Web browsers, many popular Web sites, and is even starting to be used for non-HTTP applications.
 Deployability was a key consideration for the designers of the protocol.
 There are a lot of moving parts to QUIC—its specification spans three RFCs of several hundred pages—but we focus here on its approach to congestion control, which embraces many of the ideas we have seen to date in this book.

 Like TCP, QUIC builds congestion control into the transport, but it does so in a way that recognizes that there is no single perfect